-Goal # Description Goal 3 Maintain student participation in meaningful service learning activities.
+Goal # Description 3 Maintain student participation in meaningful service-learning activities.
+A An explanation of why the LEA has developed this goal.

 The LEA developed this goal to promote the school's mission of fostering engaged learners who contribute actively to the communities of which they are a part.